IF YOU NEED ANYTHING, CONTACT US - WE DON'T BITE.

 Is Chroma a clean tattoo shop?

-We adhere to the strict body art regulations set forth by the Tri-County Health Department and we are inspected by their staff annually.
+We adhere to the strict body art regulations set forth by the Douglas County Health Department and we are inspected by their staff annually.
 Our artists are trained in blood borne pathogens and cross-contamination as well as universal precautions.

 We use an autoclave (medical sterilizer), one you would find in a dentist or doctor's office.
 It is spore tested monthly.
 Feel free to ask to see our log to verify for yourself.
 For the most part, our artists use cartridge systems, which are single-use.